luvkylo/liri-node-app/README.md

    * `do-what-it-says`

 * Note this application uses Node.js and several modules (dotenv, jquery, moment, node-spotify-api, and axios).
-Please install them prior to running the application.
+Please install them prior to running the application by typing:

+	* `npm install`

 ##  Usage